 Myanmar’s curve remained relatively flat until September when cases skyrocketed.
 Nearly all flights are canceled until September 30, plus the country currently observes a curfew.
 Foreign nationals in the country are urged to find passage on a relief flight out. (source)

-As of now, Myanmar has reported 3,015 cases and 24 related passings.
+As of now, Myanmar has reported 95,018 cases and 2,028 related deaths.
+(Source: WHO)